Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe

 For the other steps, please reproduce what was presented in the .csv section above.

-To build the documentation example, you can use this public asset:
+To build the documentation example, use this public asset:

-Instead of providing dataset points, SEPAL can also extract reference data from an already existing classification.
-It’s a good way to improve an already existing classification system using an image with a better resolution.
+Instead of providing dataset points, SEPAL can also extract reference data from an already existing classification – which is a good way to improve an already existing classification system using an image with a better resolution.

 To sample data, SEPAL will randomly select a number of points in each class and extract the class value using the provided resolution.